What Is Investment Analysis?

 #2 – Top-Down

 Top-Down analysis, investors are required to study the entire market.
 Generally, big investors are interested in this type of strategy.
-The focus is entirely on the big markets ad, not n the small companies.
+The focus is entirely on the big markets and, not on the small companies.
 It is a comparatively broader approach than any other investment analysis.

 #3 – Fundamental

-It is a traditional method in which analysis is done by finding out the Fair market value of the investment, and by that, the investor decides whether to buy the stock of the company of not.
-It is yet another excellent and effective method of analysing investments.
+It is a traditional method in which analysis is done by finding out the Fair market value of the investment, and by that, the investor decides whether to buy the stock of the company or not.
+It is yet another excellent and effective method of analyzing investments and evaluating the return on investment analysis.

 #4 – Technical

-This method is used to determine and identify the trading opportunities by observing the statistics of the stock market.
+This method is used to determine and identify the trading opportunities by observing the statistics of the stock marketStock MarketStock Market works on the basic principle of matching supply and demand through an auction process where investors are willing to pay a certain amount for an asset, and they are willing to sell off something they have at a specific price..
 The experts give guidance about when and where to invest in increasing the returns.

 On the contrary, if an expert is asked to make an investment plan for a 70 years old man who is a retired bank manager, then the strategy will be absolutely different.
 The older man is basically concerned about the stability in his finances.
 He is more likely to save and invest in riskless securities.